rebcabin/tangledown/README.md

 ## TANGLEDOWN: Two Passes

-Tangledown operates in two passes, once over the file to collect contents of `noweb` and `tangle` tags, and a second time over the `tangle` tags to expand `block` tags.
-That is, in the second pass, Tangledown substitutes noweb contents for corresponding `block` tags until there are no more, creating valid code that it writes to disk if the Markdown is correctly written.
+Tangledown passes once over the file to collect contents of `noweb` and `tangle` tags, and again over the `tangle` tags to expand `block` tags.
+In the second pass, Tangledown substitutes noweb contents for corresponding `block` tags until there are no more `block` tags, creating valid Python.

 ### Getting a File Name